pavlovdo/pyipmimon/README.md

 zabbix    776393  0.2  0.4 2049412 111836 ?
 S    дек07  63:31 /usr/sbin/zabbix_server: trapper #5 [processed data in 0.000176 sec, waiting for connection]
 ```

-8) Import template Chassis by IPMI Pyipmimon.json to Zabbix, if use Zabbix 5.2,
+8) Import template Chassis by IPMI Pyipmimon.json to Zabbix;
-and Template IPMI Pyipmimon.xml (no more support) for Zabbix 4.4;

 9) Create your IPMI cards hosts in Zabbix and link this template to them.
 In host configuration set parameters "Host name" and "IP address" for Agent Interface.